 The MSc in Technology Management is a collaboration between the Faculties of Commerce and of Engineering & Architecture.
-It is designed for engineers and scientists who are responsible, or who will soon become responsible, for managing technological innovation.
-They will work primarily, but not exclusively, in the R & D departments of companies whose success depends critically on the introduction of new products (including services) and processes.
-The management of technological innovation involves putting in place and operating the strategies, structures, staffing and systems needed for the effective development and commercialisation of products and services, together with their associated production processes and delivery systems, and for the acquisition, development and timely embodiment of their constituent technologies and supporting knowledge bases.
+It is designed for graduates who are responsible, or who will soon become responsible, for managing technological innovation, or who work in companies driven by technology.

+The management of technological innovation involves putting in place and operating the strategies, structures, staffing and systems needed for the effective development and commercialisation of products and services, together with their associated production processes and delivery systems; and for the acquisition, development and timely embodiment of their constituent technologies and supporting knowledge bases.
 The degree courses will provide a comprehensive coverage of these topics.